softindex/uikernel/docs/docs/validator.md

 A set of basic validation rules is provided:

 {% highlight javascript %}
-// Check if value is not empty UIKernel.Validators.notNull(string errorMessage)
+// Check if value is not empty string, null and undefined UIKernel.Validators.notNull(string errorMessage)

+// Check if value is not empty string, array and object.
+Not null, undefined, 0 UIKernel.Validators.notEmpty(string errorMessage)

 // Check if value is boolean UIKernel.Validators.boolean(string errorMessage)